caoimhebyrne/petal/README.md

-## `mlang`
+## `petal` 🌸

-This is a compiler/runtime for my language, which doesn't have a name yet.
+This is a compiler/runtime for my language, called Petal.
 The plan is for this compiler to provide enough basic features to build a self-hosted compiler.

+This compiler uses LLVM to generate binaries.

 ```rust
 // This is a variable declaration.
 Since it is in the top level of the file,